ruilisi/go-pangu/conf/README.md

 ## conf
-contain function used to get content from config file(application.yml)
+contain functions used to get contents like configurations of database,redis and port monitors from application.yml